A Glimpse Into The Beauty Of Japanese Sand Garden

 The way how the rocks are laid and sands are raked contains different connotations, which needed to be appreciated attentively.

-It is hardy surprising that some visitors would stare at the dry landscape for hours to meditate on the philosophy that the garden designers try to deliver.
+It is not surprising that some visitors would stare at the dry landscape for hours to meditate on the philosophy that the garden designers try to deliver.

 Japanese sand garden has brought the minimalist aesthetics to its extreme.